 There is no war with the ego to make it let go.
 As we meditate, Ego values quietly weaken, become less enticing, and eventually fall away.
 Many people, from both the East and West, are intimidated by the prospect of letting go, because without the ego and its focus on “I, me, and mine,” what kind of self will they have?
 This isn’t a question that can be answered in advance.
 The true self, also called the higher self, is extolled in the world’s wisdom traditions as the source of truth, love, beauty, evolution, creativity, and peace.
 Yet until you begin to absorb those values personally, they remain at a distance from the everyday self you are used to.

 4. Expand the Experience of Peace Every Day

 The fourth challenge, allowing peace to expand every day, is the same as saying that you make choices every day to follow the silent voice of the true self instead of the loud voices all around and inside you.
 Silence can co-exist with the thinking mind.
 Peace doesn’t make you passive and dull.
 In fact, the very opposite is true.
-Once you stop wasting excessive psychological energy on anger, resentment, insecurity, and the other baggage of the ego, more energy is left over for love, inner growth, and creativity.
+Once you stop wasting excessive psychological energy on anger, resentment, insecurity, and the other baggage of the ego, more energy is left over for love, inner growth, happiness, calmness, and creativity.